ye-russell/art-platform/README.md

 1. Install dependencies for the Lambda function
 2. Build the Angular application for production
 3. Deploy all AWS infrastructure using CDK
+4. Generate the configuration file with AWS resource information
-4. Upload the Angular app to the S3 bucket
+5. Upload the Angular app to the S3 bucket
-5. Invalidate the CloudFront cache
+6. Invalidate the CloudFront cache

 ### Option 2: Manual Deployment